nicholasrayfoster/skills-github-pages/index.md

 ---
-title: Nicholas Foster
+Nicholas Foster: A Proffesional Blog
 ---
-description: A personal blog